1962–63 FA Cup: Sixth round

 The four quarter-final ties were scheduled to be played on Saturday, 9 March 1963, but as explained above, were postponed until the 30 March.
 The Nottingham Forest–Southampton match went to two replays before the tie was settled, in Southampton's favour.

 Semi-finals

 The semi-final matches were originally scheduled to be played on Saturday, 30 March 1963.
-However, due to the problems of completing the earlier rounds due to the particularly inclement weather, on 18 February 1963 the FA Challenge Cup committee announced that the semi finals would be put back by four weeks to 27 April, and that the final would not be played until three weeks after its original date, on 25 May.
-Leicester City and Manchester United came through the semi final round to meet at Wembley.
+However, due to the problems of completing the earlier rounds due to the particularly inclement weather, on 18 February 1963 the FA Challenge Cup committee announced that the semi-finals would be put back by four weeks to 27 April, and that the final would not be played until three weeks after its original date, on 25 May.
+Leicester City and Manchester United came through the semi-final round to meet at Wembley.

 Final

-The 1963 FA Cup final was a football match played on 25 May 1963 at Wembley.
-The final was contested by Manchester United and Leicester City.
-United won 3–1, with goals by Denis Law and David Herd (2).
+The final was played on 25 May 1963 at Wembley Stadium.
+Manchester United defeated Leicester City 3–1, with goals by Denis Law and David Herd (2).
 Ken Keyworth scored the Foxes' goal.